-Color perception such as blueness is often cited [13] as a qualitative character to emphasize category difference from objective reality.
-It is noted above that the character of blueness is an abstract semantics relating to 'r-self as observer' emerging via a disjunction of relations, such as the contrast relation among reflectance or transmission of light in different wavelengths, and relative shading, lighting, motion etc., spread over an area of space.
+Color perception, such as blueness, is often cited $\begin{bmatrix} 13 \end{bmatrix}$ as a qualitative character to emphasize category difference from objective reality.
+It is noted above that the character of blueness is an abstract semantics in relation to 'rself as observer' emerging via a disjunction of relations, such as contrast relations in shading, lighting, reflectance, or transmission of light in different wavelengths, etc., spread over an area of space, in addition to functional relations with other objects.
 It is not reducible to a specific conjunction of physically manifestable objects except the part of space.
 The question is, "How should this abstract semantic value relate to observer rself such that a response based on this value conforms to external context?"
 First, it is no different than asking the question, "How should an abstract notion of 'right angle' feel?"
-Second, via top-down mapping the 'lighting contrast relation spread over an area' is referable and paid attention to.
-Third, in different contexts, experiences of blueness may get associated with certain abstraction of objects of likes and dislikes, or states of emotion; therefore, the perception of blueness includes functional relation with such abstract objects and states.
-Fourth, the paradigm of population coding readily suggests why different reflectance contrast relations can be judged as close or distant with arbitrary precision.
-Fifth, it is possible to construct expressions within the framework of a language that requires a response in terms that is not satisfiable (see Russell Paradox [89]).
-For example, 'what it is like to be experiencing blue?', formed as a query, can be satisfied either by accepting its irreducibility without objectivity or by providing a communicable reductive description enabling one to evaluate how it should or should not feel, either way it excludes an objective account of subjectivity as shown here.
-Only for the reason of creating an instance of a right angle in terms of two visible specific lines, one develops a sense of satisfaction as if one has a description to know how the relation feels.
-When it comes to communicating the same, one merely draws multiple instances of right angle in relation to acute and obtuse angles, and relies on the ability of the other system to form the irreducible semantics of right angle via disjunction.
-But when the level of abstraction becomes deep and multi dimensional, it does not remain easy to instantiate objects constituted of abstract elements without any physically manifestable examples, leaving the gap in communication.
-The question is not why the blueness feels or relates to r-self the way it does, the right way to express the reference to the relation the observer r-self has with the specific class of irreducible conjugation of conditions of lighting, reflectance, area of space, and abstract liking, is that we have come to refer to the relation as the 'feel of blue' or blueness.
+Second, via top-down mapping, the structure of contrast relations spread over an area is referable and paid attention to.
+Third, in different contexts, experiences of blueness may get associated with certain abstractions such as likes and dislikes, or states of emotion; therefore, the perception of blueness includes a functional relation with such abstract objects and states.
+Fourth, the paradigm of population coding readily suggests why different contrast relations can be judged as close or distant with arbitrary precision.
+Fifth, it is possible to construct expressions within the framework of a language that requires a response in terms that is not satisfiable (see Russell Paradox[89]).
+For example, 'what it is like to be experiencing blue?', formed as a query, can be satisfied either by accepting its irreducibility without objectivity or by providing a communicable reductive description enabling one to evaluate how it should or should not feel; either way, it excludes an objective account of subjectivity as shown here.
+Only for the reason of creating an instance of a right angle in terms of two visible specific lines does one develop a sense of satisfaction as if one has a description to know how the relation feels.
+When it comes to communicating the same, one merely draws multiple instances of a right angle in relation to acute and obtuse angles and relies on the ability of the observer to form a referable irreducible semantics of a right angle via disjunction.
+But when the level of abstraction becomes deep and multi-dimensional, where components themselves are constituted of abstract elements without any physically manifestable instances, it creates a gap in communication.
+The question is not why the blueness feels or relates to r-self the way it does; the right way to express the reference to the relation the observer r-self has with the specific class of irreducible conjugation of conditions of lighting, reflectance, area of space, and abstract liking, is that we have come to refer to the relation as the 'feel of blue' or blueness.